dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-2.md

 });
 ```

-As you can see here, we generated a random alphabet character and use that as the value on the change event. `onChange` mock function shouldn't be called because we are not supposed to do anything if the text is not a digit.
+As you can see here, we generated a random alphabet character and used that as the value on the change event. `onChange` mock function shouldn't be called because we are not supposed to do anything if the text is not a digit.

 Save your changes and let's verify this test case: